-A triple junction, the Chile Triple Junction, occurs on the seafloor of the Pacific Ocean off Taitao and Tres Montes Peninsula at the southern coast of Chile.
-Here the three tectonic plates meet: the Nazca Plate, the South American Plate and the Antarctic Plate.
+A triple junction, the Chile Triple Junction, occurs on the seafloor of the Pacific Ocean off the Taitao and Tres Montes Peninsula on the southern coast of Chile.
+The Nazca Plate, the South American Plate, and the Antarctic Plate meet here.

 The Nazca Plate is being subducted beneath most of the west coast of South America at a rapid rate of 80 - 100 mm (3 - 4 in) per year.
-The ongoing subduction, along the Peru-Chile Trench, is largely responsible for the Andes Mountains and its movement over several hotspots has created some volcanic islands.
+The ongoing subduction along the Peru-Chile Trench is mainly responsible for the Andes Mountains, and its movement over several hotspots has created some volcanic islands.

-The Andean Volcanic Belt is a major volcanic belt along the Andes mountain system in Argentina, Bolivia, Chile, Colombia, Ecuador and Peru.
-It is formed as a result of subduction of the Nazca Plate and Antarctic Plate underneath the South American Plate.
+The Andean Volcanic Belt is a primary volcanic belt along the Andes mountain system in Argentina, Bolivia, Chile, Colombia, Ecuador, and Peru.
+It is formed due to the Nazca and Antarctic Plate subduction underneath the South American Plate.

-This active convergent margin is the longest subduction zone in the world, stretching some 7500 km.
-It produced the largest earthquake ever recorded on earth, the M 9.5 Great Chilean Earthquake (Valdivia Earthquake) on May 22, 1960.
+This active convergent margin is the most extended subduction zone globally, stretching about 7,500 km (4,600 mi).
+It produced the largest earthquake ever recorded, the M 9.5 Great Chilean Earthquake (Valdivia Earthquake), on May 22, 1960.

-Nazca is a relatively young plate both in terms of the age of its rocks and its existence as an independent plate having been formed from the breakup of the Farallon Plate about 23 million years ago.
+Nazca is a relatively young plate in terms of the age of its rocks and its existence as an independent plate, having been formed from the breakup of the Farallon Plate about 23 million years ago.
 The oldest rocks of the plate are about 50 million years old.

-The Galapagos Rise is a divergent boundary located between the South American coast and the triple junction of the Nazca Plate, the Cocos Plate and the Pacific Plate.
+The Galápagos Rise is a divergent boundary between the South American coast and the triple junction of the Nazca Plate, the Cocos Plate and the Pacific Plate.

-The volcanically active Galapagos Islands exist on the Galápagos hotspot above the Galapagos Rise.
-The Galapagos Microplate is a small separate plate on the rise just to the southeast of the triple junction.
+The volcanically active Galápagos Islands exist on the Galápagos hotspot above the Galápagos Rise.
+The Galápagos Microplate is a small separate plate on the rise to the southeast of the triple junction.

-* "Nazca" and "Nasca" are commonly used interchangeably, but generally Nasca is used to refer to the period and culture that inhabited this area, while Nazca is used to describe the elements, such as the region, town and river.
+* "Nazca" and "Nasca" are commonly used interchangeably, but generally, Nasca refers to the period and culture that inhabited this area, while Nazca describes the elements, such as the region, town, and river.